 Illegal Distribution of Copyrighted Materials

-PCCD supports the Higher Education Opportunity Act and Digital Millennium Copyright Act, including efforts to eliminate the illegal distribution of copyrighted material.
-PCCD BP 3720 and AP 3720 I provide guidelines to students, faculty and staff to assist in compliance with federal copyright laws.
-BP and AP 3700 are posted on the district website.
-Resources regarding the prevention of copyright infringement can be found here and here.
+The Peralta Community College District (PCCD) supports the Higher Education Opportunity Act and Digital Millennium Copyright Act, including efforts to eliminate the illegal distribution of copyrighted material.
+PCCD policies and procedures, provide guidelines to students, faculty and staff to assist in compliance with federal copyright laws.
+Board Policy (BP) 3720 and Administrative Procedure (AP) 3720 are posted on the district website.